zunction/zunction.github.io/_news/announcement_2.md

 inline: false
 ---

-My advisor, Dr Shaowei Lin is giving a talk at the [topos institute colloquium](https://topos.site/topos-colloquium/) with the abstract of his talk below:
+My PhD advisor, Dr Shaowei Lin is giving a talk at the [topos institute colloquium](https://topos.site/topos-colloquium/) with the abstract of his talk below:

 ***